lukelin1991/sillk_project2/README.md

+# WORDPRESS Application in Azure
-# Welcome to the 2nd project brought to you by Stephen, LeRon, Luke, and Kyle! code name: SiLLK
+# Brought to you by Stephen, LeRon, Luke, and Kyle!
-this
+# code name: SiLLK